+Once installed, the database can be created and hosted on the server.
+To add/create a database, the SQL language can be used.

 Installing and Optimising Apache2

 To run a website on your server you will need a webserver.
 For this purpose we will use Apache2.